LudoPinelli/comment-box.nvim/README.md

 		bottom_right = "╯",
 	},
-	outer_blank_lines = false, -- insert a blank line above and below the box inner_blank_lines = false, -- insert a blank line aboce and below the text })
+	outer_blank_lines = false, -- insert a blank line above and below the box inner_blank_lines = false, -- insert a blank line above and below the text })
 ```